logicalclocks/hopsworks/docs/compute/git.md

 - [Gitlab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)
 - [Bitbucket](https://confluence.atlassian.com/bitbucketserver/http-access-tokens-939515499.html)

-Once the token has been generate, you need to provided it to Hopsworks so that it can be used to authenticate Git operations.
+Once the token has been generated, you need to provide it to Hopsworks so that it can be used to authenticate Git operations.
 In the _Account Settings_ page you can find the _Git Providers_ section.
 The Git provider section displays which providers have been already configured and can be used to clone new repositories.

 <p align="center">
   <figure>